 Mr. George Amoh is the Ag.
-Executive Secretary of the National Peace Council, the only statutory national peace institution in Ghana.
-It has offices in all the regions of Ghana and its headquarters in Accra.
+Executive Secretary of the National Peace Council, the only statutory peace institution in Ghana.
+The Council has offices in all the regions of Ghana and its headquarters in Accra.

-He hold a Masters’ Degree in Social Work from the University of Ghana, and a Masters’ degree in Human Rights from the University of Education Winneba, Ghana.
-Additionally, he also has a postgraduate Diploma in Human Rights, from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, from the University of Lund in Sweden and a Bachelor’s Degree in Sociology from the University of Ghana.
-Currently, he is pursuing PhD programme in Development Studies at the Institute of Development Studies, University of Cape Coast.
+Mr. Amoh holds a Masters’ Degree in Social Work from the University of Ghana and a Masters’ Degree in Human Rights from the University of Education, Winneba, Ghana.
+Additionally, he holds a postgraduate Diploma in Human Rights from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law and a Bachelor’s Degree in Sociology from University of Ghana.
+Currently, he is pursuing a PhD programme in Development Studies at the Institute of Development Studies, University of Cape Coast.

-International Institutions including ECOWAS, South Sudan etc., have invited him to share the experiences of establishing a National Peace Architecture.
-He was one of the Discussants selected for the World Water Summit held in Lusaka, Zambia, in 2014 and was part of the Water Integrity Network, coordinated by SIWI, based in Finland and participated in the preparatory meetings to the World Water Summit, in Ouagadougou, Burkina Faso.
+Mr. Amoh’s work experience portfolio earned him international invitations across the world to share experiences of establishing a National Peace Architecture.
+In 2014, he was one of the discussants selected for the World Water Summit held in Lusaka, Zambia.
+He was also part of the Water Integrity Network, coordinated by SIWI, based in Finland and participated in the preparatory meetings to the World Water Summit, in Ouagadougou, Burkina Faso.

-In 2013, the World Bank invited him to be part of a team that facilitated a training workshop in Lusaka Zambia, on Road Contracts Monitoring, that was aimed at equipping civil society in Zambia to monitor road contracts to ensure transparency and value for money.
-He was also in Monrovia, Liberia and Naivasha, Kenya, on similar mission in 2010, and 2012 at the invitation of the World Bank.
+In 2013, he was also invited by the World Bank as part of a team that facilitated a training workshop in Lusaka Zambia, on Road Contracts Monitoring, that was aimed at equipping civil society in that country to monitor road contracts to ensure transparency and value for money.
+He was also in Monrovia Liberia and Naivasha, Kenya, on similar mission in 2010, and 2012 at the invitation of the World Bank.